nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Clarifications on Participation points

 * Participation points is represented by a integer from `0` to `700` (inclusive of both `0` and `700`) <br>
-  Except for the special situation where the attendance is not marked, then the participation points will be `-1` If users are inserting participation points, only a integer from `0` to `700` (inclusive of both `0` and `700`) is allowed
+  Except for the special situation where the attendance is not marked, then the participation points will be `-1` <br>
+  If users are inserting participation points, only a integer from `0` to `700` (inclusive of both `0` and `700`) is allowed
-* when the attendance of a student for a week is marked (not present -> present for the week) <br>
+* When the attendance of a student for a week is marked (not present -> present for the week) <br>
-  Then the participation points of the student changes from `-1` to `0`
+  TAA will automatically change the participation points of the student changes from `-1` to `0`
 * Unmarking a student's attendance automatically changes the participation points of a student to `-1`
 * The participation points displayed in Class List portion of the TAA GUI is the average points, which is calculated using `Total participation points` / `Number of weeks present` <br>
   `Total participation points` is the sum of all participation points for weeks when the student is present <br>